vaadin/base-starter-flow-portlet/README.md

 # Vaadin Portlet Starter Project
 Project to get started with a Vaadin application that is running inside a portlet in a Liferay 7 Portal.

+**Prime** Vaadin subscription is required for this starter project and for all the applications using Vaadin Portlet.
+You also need to have Java 8 or 11 installed.

 Clone the repository and import the project to the IDE of your choice as a Maven project.
-You need to have Java 8 or 11 installed.

 The documentation for Vaadin Portlet support is available [here](https://vaadin.com/docs/v14/flow/integrations/portlet).